 Downsizing into a smaller space makes plenty of sense for many seniors.
-There’s less upkeep and fewer responsibilities, and residents of senior living communities generally gain access to incredible lifestyle amenities that make retirement a true reward.
+There’s less upkeep and fewer responsibilities, and residents of independent living communities generally gain access to incredible lifestyle amenities that make retirement a true reward.

 Even so, fitting a lifetime of memories and belongings into a smaller space may be easier said than done.